multiformats/multihash/README.md

 > Why isn't the size first?

 Because aesthetically I prefer the code first.
-You already have to write your stream parsing code to understand that a singe byte already means "a length in bytes more to skip".
+You already have to write your stream parsing code to understand that a single byte already means "a length in bytes more to skip".
 Reversing these doesn't buy you much.

 ## Implementations: